Annand History, Family Crest & Coats of Arms

 Annand Settlers in United States in the 20th Century

 - Wm.
-Castel Annand, aged 37, who emigrated to the United States from Kincardin, in 1903
+Castel Annand, aged 37, who immigrated to the United States from Kincardin, in 1903

 - Janet Annand, aged 42, who landed in America from Glasgow, Scotland, in 1909